 One important note: English isn’t widely spoken outside middle- and upper-class areas of major Brazilian cities, so immigrants almost invariably need to learn Portuguese to assimilate fully.

 Germany is the European Union’s largest and most dynamic economy, so it’s no wonder that the country is a magnet for skilled (and unskilled) immigrants.
 The E.U.’s Schengen Agreement allows E.U. residents and visitors to travel uninhibited across national borders, giving German immigrants access to most of the European continent.
 E.U. rules also allow German permanent residents and citizens to live and work in other E.U. countries, with some restrictions.

 Also, though many Germans are fluent in English, particularly in major cities, communication is easier (and locals friendlier) in German.
-Also, the German government requires most immigrants to demonstrate basic command of the native language before entering the country.
+Also, the German government requires most immigrants to demonstrate basic command of the native language before remaining in the country.

 Requirements & Considerations for Prospective Immigrants

 As you compile your list of potential destinations, consider each country’s defining characteristics and attributes.
-Even if they don’t directly affect your ability to move to and remain in your chosen destination, these factors are certain to influence your experience in a multitude of ways: your personal finances, your career track, your freedom of movement and expression, and your overall mental health, to name but several.
+Even if they don’t directly affect your ability to move to and remain in your chosen destination, these factors are certain to influence your personal finances, career track, freedom of movement and expression, and overall mental health once there.

 1. Predominant/Official Language

 In many immigrant-friendly countries, including Canada and Australia, English is the official or dominant language.
 In some others, such as Singapore, it’s spoken widely enough that you may not need to become fluent in other local languages.
 However, countries such as Brazil (Portuguese) and Argentina (Spanish) aren’t as amenable to English speakers, as many locals can’t communicate well in English.